deficollective/deficollective.github.io/content/english/pages/impact.md

 ### veRAM Active Votes

-These votes are active for the current voting period, which lasts a week (epoch flips at 2AM GMT+2).
+These votes are active for the current voting period, which lasts a week.

 <iframe
   height="350"